 Ambiguous records can appear in two different forms.
 The following are scenarios where a QuickBooks Online record is classified as "ambiguous":

-- Display name does not match the combined first and last name OR the company name
+Display name does not match the combined individual name fields OR the company name

-- Display name matches both the combined first and last name AND the company name
+Display name matches both the combined individual name fields AND the company name

 Example 1: Ambiguous - INCORRECT